OpenMined/Roadmap/web_and_mobile_team/projects/dynamic_federated_learning.md

 _Last modified: April 24th, 2020_

 Dynamic federated learning is one of the primary use-cases of the OpenMined ecosystem.
-By allowing data scientists to search for and ETL remote datasets, so they can train models on data they literally "cannot see".
+By allowing data scientists to search for and ETL remote tensors, so they can train models on data they literally "cannot see".

 In this concept, a data owner may allow a data scientist (internal to their organization, or external) to submit their model for training, all while tracking and permissioning their usage at a granular level.
 Doing such training does not permit the data scientist to steal the private, and often sensitive, information of the data owner.
-It is noteworthy that in this setting, we assume that the data owner is a trusted organization and that future extensions of this project will enable the use of encrypted computation for joint protection of the model and dataset during training.
+It is noteworthy that in this setting, we assume that the data owner is a trusted organization and that future extensions of this project will enable the use of encrypted computation for joint protection of the model and tensors during training.

 For this process to work correctly, the data owner will place their private data inside of a PyGrid "gateway" that acts as both a data store and a load balancer, distributing work to one or many PyGrid "nodes" which act as workers on that data.
 Each node has dedicated compute resources with which to train models on behalf of the data scientist.
-There is also an optional layer on top of a PyGrid gateway called a PyGrid "network" that allows a user to search for available datasets across multiple gateways under the same network.
+There is also an optional layer on top of a PyGrid gateway called a PyGrid "network" that allows a user to search for available tensors across multiple gateways under the same network.
 Regardless of presence of a network, a data owner may deploy their PyGrid gateway either to their own privately managed servers, or to a major cloud provider like AWS, GCP, Azure, Heroku, or DigitalOcean.

 The data owner can create users on their gateway with a variety of preset and custom permissions, as well as designate each user's "privacy budget" (tracked via an "epsilon value") which is used to track how many `get()` requests that particular user has made.
-This ensures that no one user has complete access to the private dataset of the PyGrid gateway, nor can they make unlimited model training requests.
+This ensures that no one user has complete access to the private tensors of the PyGrid gateway, nor can they make unlimited model training requests.
 Permissions can be created and assigned at both the user-level and the tensor-level, allowing for smart defaults to be set, and overrides to be assigned on a case-by-case basis.
 Tensors can be listed as "public" or "private":

 - **Public** means they're visible in a gateway or network search and available for training request by any user.
 - **Private** means they're visible in a gateway or network search and may be used to train a model, but the results of the training are disclosed only if the user has appropriate permissions to observe them.
 If the user does not have permissions, they may submit a request for a modification of their permissions to the data compliance officer.